CGUC/skybunk-mobile/TERMS_AND_CONDITIONS.md

 Project Stairwell reserves the right to remove your account and all of its data if:
 * You are not affiliated with your host Institution in the current academic year.
-* You produce any content outlined in the Content Regulations.
+* You produce any content that violates the Content Regulations
 * Any other reason agreed upon by Project Stairwell or the Content Administrators.